agentshark007/HTG-PayaLabs-Game/README.md

 ## Notes

-- The included `pgiud.py` corresponds to commit `9e7575f`.
-- The codebase is regularly formatted with Black.
-To format the repository locally, run:
+- The codebase is regularly formatted with `format.sh`.
+Run it before making a commit.

 ## Contributing